We are currently accepting New Team Coordinator applications!

 - Set clear fundraising, advocacy, and community-building goals and campaign milestones to meet those goals

-- Typical fundraising goals are $5000 raised ruing a campaign year, multiple meetings with local Congressional members, and specific numbers for recruitment based on your area.
+- Typical team goals include $5,000 raised during a campaign year, meetings with Congress, and recruitment goals based on your area.

 - Interface with key community leaders and work with them to contribute to the campaign goals, as needed

 - Build a team consisting of at least an Advocacy Lead, Fundraising Lead, and Community-Building Lead in addition to your role as a Team Coordinator